St Patrick’s College Cavan

 Admission to Transition Year – Transfer Students

-* The maximum number of places available in the Transition Year group normally is sixty.
+- The maximum number of places available in the Transition Year group is decided annually based on the resources available to the school.

 Repeat of Leaving Certificate: